threefoldfoundation/www_threefold_io/content/blog/planet_first_people_first/index.md

 <br/>

 Our approach is also based on community and connection.
-We’re determined to build better, sustainable and inclusive systems for the planet and people – from realizing the Internet of Internets on a global scale to reimagining business, governance, finance, education and more in order to provide better alternatives for people, enterprises and governments.
+We’re determined to build better, sustainable, and inclusive systems for the planet and people – from realizing the Internet of the Internet on a global scale to reimagining business, governance, finance, education, and more in order to provide better alternatives for people, enterprises, and governments.
 And we are in dialogue and partnership with global leaders who share a similar vision.

 <br/>